derecalliance/protocol/protocol.md

 ## Protocol Details

+We elaborate on the core sub-protocols within DeRec: pairing, sharing, verification, and recovery.

 ### Pairing
 For pairing, there must be a transfer of a "contact" before the protocol begins.
 This includes one party's encryption key, the URI to use for the protocol, and a nonce to identify this pairing.
 The "initiator" then sends a pairing message, and the "responder" sends a response.
 At that point, the two parties are now paired.
 The initiator can be either the sharer or helper, and the responder will be the other party.